ahmadhuss/laravelui-multiauth/README.md

 ###  Role based Authentication

 We usually see this kind of authentication on blogging websites.
 As there is only one owner of the website who creates different users and assigns them a role to manipulate the content of the website.
+In this approach, we will create a `middleware` that identifies `roles` on every request.

-In this method we will create 2 tables that has parent child relationship.
+We will also create 2 tables that has parent child relationship.
 `roles` & `users` (In this table we create a column called `role_id` which is a foreign key and refers to the `roles` table column.)

 In role-based authentication, the administrator has to create permissions to separate different permissions by role.